winston-yallow/winston-yallow/README.md

 ## About

-You can find all my published games on itch!
+You can find all my published games on [winston-yallow.itch.io](https://winston-yallow.itch.io/)!
 So far I've only published small projects for game jams, but I'm working on something a bit bigger currently.

 I'm quite active in the Godot community and you will often find me on the official Godot discord server.